 Since Jogjakarta is one of the top tourist destinations in Indonesia, there are plenty of accommodations all over the city, range from the five stars to the inn and guest houses.
 We always prefer hotels near Malioboro streets, it’s simply to be closed to our favorite dinner, the gudeg :), and we can go shopping at Malioboro streets anytime we like without fussing about the car park (Malioboro streets is free of carpark and it is difficult to find one nearby) or transportation to go there.

-Do you know that we also can visit a temple in the land of Sunda?
+Do you know that there is a Hindu temple in the land of Sunda?
 It's Cangkuang temple in Garut.
 No other street is as unique as Malioboro street in Jogjakarta, but Bandung has Braga street with its vintage charm and Jakarta has Kota Tua with its rich history.